sachinbhat024/Real-Estate-Price-Prediction-MLP-AI/README.md

-# Real Estate Price Prediction 🏠💹
+# Real Estate Price Prediction using MLP 🏠💹

 This project focuses on using machine learning models to predict house prices based on historical data, allowing professionals to make data-driven decisions and maintain a competitive edge.
 Predicting house prices accurately is essential for real estate professionals to make smart, informed decisions in a competitive market.
 Correct pricing helps avoid overvaluation, which can keep properties on the market too long, and undervaluation, which can lead to financial losses.